 In the Netherlands there are 5 designated bodies that assess new measuring instruments brought to market.
 These are:

 These institutions make sure all measuring instruments that are for sale comply with the rules.
-The Radiocommunications Agency (Agentschap Telecom, in Dutch) for instance also checks petrol station’s fuel pumps and weighing devices in shops.
+The Dutch Authority for Digital Infrastructure (Rijksinspectie Digitale Infrastructuur) for instance also checks petrol station’s fuel pumps and weighing devices in shops and other businesses (in Dutch).
 The Health and Youth Care Inspectorate is responsible for the monitoring of scales and weighing systems for medical use.

 Rules within the EU